jprzywoski/python-reference/source/docs/float/literals.rst

 Literal Syntax
 ==============

 floats can be simply initialized by using numeric values or obtained as a result of an expression.
-Values must consist of integral and fractional parts separated by a comma.
+Values must consist of integral and fractional parts separated by a dot.

 Example 1
 ---------